All Products

 Note

-• If you configure a custom domain name, the test domain name is the custom domain name.
+• If you configured a custom domain name, the test domain name is your custom domain name.

-• If you have not configured a custom domain name, the test domain name is the endpoint of cafe-ingress.
+• If you did not configure a custom domain name, the test domain name is the endpoint DNS name of cafe-ingress.

 References